hyperspy/hyperspy/doc/user_guide/eds.rst

 Describing the sample
 ---------------------

-The description of the sample is storred in mapped_parameters.Sample (in the :py:attr:`~.signal.Signal.mapped_parameters` attribute).
+The description of the sample is stored in mapped_parameters.Sample (in the :py:attr:`~.signal.Signal.mapped_parameters` attribute).
 It can be displayed as
 follow: